-The Long Island Power Authority (LIPA) is a component unit of New York State (State).
+The Long Island Power Authority (LIPA) is a component unit of the State of New York (State).
 LIPA became the retail supplier of electric service in the Counties of Nassau and Suffolk (with certain limited exceptions) and a portion of Queens County known as the Rockaways (Service Area), on May 28, 1998 by acquiring the transmission and distribution (T&D) system of the Long Island Lighting Company (LILCO) as a wholly owned subsidiary of LIPA.
-As part of the acquisition, LIPA also acquired an undivided 18% interest in the Nine Mile Point Unit 2 (NMP2) generating facility, located in upstate New York, which is operated and managed by Exelon Corporation.
+As part of the acquisition, LIPA also acquired an undivided 18% interest in the Nine Mile Point Unit 2 (NMP2) generating facility, located in upstate New York.
 LIPA provides electric delivery service in the Service Area, which includes approximately 1.1 million customers.
 The population of the Service Area is approximately 2.9 million.

-LIPA was established as a corporate municipal instrumentality of the State of New York (State), constituting a political subdivision of the State, created by Chapter 517 of the Laws of 1986 (the LIPA Act).
+LIPA was established as a corporate municipal instrumentality of the State, constituting a political subdivision of the State, created by Chapter 517 of the Laws of 1986 (the LIPA Act).
 As such, it is a component unit of the State and is included in the State's annual financial statements.